mitotic/slidoc/docs/MORE.md

 > `init(args)`: when the slide instance is instantiated

+The following optional method, returning `true` or false, is invoked on the global plugin instance each time remote access is requested to for a plugin method:

+> `allowRemoteAccess(methodName, fromAdmin)`:

 `initSetup` and `initGlobal` will be called with the *argument string* from the first slide where the plugin occurs.
 Slide instance `init` calls will use a parsed argument list.
 All the `init` calls will be in